Nuclear Regulatory Commission: Mission and commissioners

 The NRC is headed by five commissioners appointed by the president of the United States and confirmed by the United States Senate for five-year terms.
 One of them is designated by the president to be the chairman and official spokesperson of the commission.
+The chairman is the principal executive officer of the NRC, who exercise all of the executive and administrative functions of the commission.

-The current chairman is Christopher T. Hanson.
-President Biden designated Hanson as chairman of the NRC effective January 20, 2021.
+The current chairman is David A. Wright.
+President Trump designated Wright as chairman of the NRC effective January 20, 2025.